 There is a mandatory orientation for all participants and every youth on the waitlist.
 The orientation meeting is held at the Cockrell Scout Center (2225 North Loop West).
 Please have all the fees and paperwork finalized before the orientation meeting in order to ensure a smooth process for the volunteer directors and families involved.
-If a participant does not have an excused absence (excused is defined as contacting your Course Director directly and explaining why you can not attend at least one of the sessions) they will be moved to the waiting list and a wait-listed scout that attended orientation would take their place.
+If a participant does not have an excused absence (excused is defined as contacting the course director directly and explaining why you can not attend at least one of the sessions) they will be moved to the waiting list and a wait-listed Scout that attended orientation would take their place.
 Registered participants will receive an email with videoconference instructions before the meeting.